AICoE/aicoe-cd/docs/README.md

 # AICOE - SRE Docs

-Here you will find a compilation of documentation that help achieve efficiency, transparency, and uniformity of performance.
+Here you will find a series of docs that outline various procedures and how-tos when interacting with ArgoCD.

+Access the ArgoCD UI [here](https://argocd-server-aicoe-argocd.apps.ocp.prod.psi.redhat.com/applications).

 ## Index